ACMH Twitter ACMH Facebook ACMH YouTube

 Meet the ACMH Staff

-Krissy Dristy, Youth Peer Support and Parent Support Partner Program Manager
+Krissy Dristy, Youth Peer Support and Parent Support Partner Program Director

 Hi, I’m Krissy Dristy!
 In my role at ACMH, I help oversee our peer delivered services for youth and families.
 In partnership with the staff at ACMH, I provide training and technical assistance to Youth Peer Support Specialists, Partner Support Partners and supervisors around the state.
 I am passionate about the importance of lived experience in our public mental health system, and the difference our stories can make when supporting youth and families to find their voice.
 I love talking about how YPS and PSP enhance our service array in Michigan, and I am very fortunate to be able to do this regularly in my work!